zzjoey/zzjoey/README.md

 I graduated from **Carnegie Mellon University** major in Software Engineering, and have spent years as a developer, including four years studying, working, and living in **Silicon Valley**.
 My past experience includes engineering roles at companies such as **Bilibili**, **Tesla**, and **Google**.

 I'm also a **serial startup founder**, having built teams, technology, and product from 0→1, and led fundraising.
-My most recent company was accepted into one of the **world’s most selective accelerators** (acceptance rate < 0.1%, ~35 out of 35,000+ per year).
+My previous company was accepted into one of the **world’s most selective accelerators** (acceptance rate < 0.1%, ~35 out of 35,000+ per year).

 ### Tech